 Visit Las Baulas National Marine Park to see nesting leatherback turtles

 If you happen to visit between October and March, head to Las Baulas National Marine Park to see leatherback turtles come ashore.
 Every night during high tide in the nesting season, female leatherbacks make their way up the beach to lay eggs.
-Watch the turtles come and go before the hatchlings follow suit into the water, a once-in-a-lifetime sight.
+Watch the turtles come and go before the hatchlings follow suit into the water.
+You'll find that the laid-back surf town of Tamarindo has some excellent restaurants, like La Bodega, a charming café, or Nogi's, a spot known for its beachfront location—a perfect pick for sunset dining.

-A surfer at sundown on Playa Tamarindo
+A surfer on Playa Tamarindo

 In the morning, enjoy a private surf lesson on Playa Tamarindo.
 Take the rest of the day to practice riding the waves on your own, or enjoy some well-deserved relaxation on the beach.